thecochenille/stackoverflow_survey2019to2022/README.md

 This project is in progress.

+## Dataset:
+Dataset is a zip file in the repo:
 Data source: this repository uses data from https://insights.stackoverflow.com/survey

-Dataset is >100Mb so I put the dataset in Git Large File Storage.